Chaitanya6746/VRV_Assignement/README.md

 Spring Boot: Framework for building the application.
 Spring Security: Provides authentication and authorization.
 Spring Data JPA: For database interactions.
-H2 Database: In-memory database used for development and testing.
-Lombok: To reduce boilerplate code.
 Maven: Dependency management and build tool.
-Getting Started
 Prerequisites
 Java 8 or higher
 Maven